aclemons/emailrelay/doc/reference.rst

     suffix only their IPv4 or IPv6 addresses will be used (eg. *ppp0-ipv4*).
     To inherit listening file descriptors from the parent process on unix use a syntax like this: *--interface* smtp=fd#3,smtp=fd#4,pop=fd#5.

-*   --local-delivery-dir \<dir\> (-s)

-    Enables local delivery of mail messages that have local recipients, as determined by an address verifier, into mailbox sub-directories.
-The mailbox names come from the output of the address verifier.

 *   --prompt-timeout \<time\> (-w)